Generic Name: topotecan (toe-poe-TEE-kan)

 - Avoid contact sports or other situations where bruising or injury could occur.

-topotecan may cause some people to become tired or weak than they are normally.
-If any of these side effects occur, avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Topotecan may cause some people to become tired or weak than they are normally.
+Do not drive or do anything else that could be dangerous until you know how topotecan affects you.

-If you develop a skin rash or any allergic reaction to topotecan, stop using the medicine and check with your doctor as soon as possible.
+If you develop a skin rash or any allergic reaction to topotecan, check with your doctor as soon as possible.

-Stop using topotecan and check with your doctor right away if you start having breathing problems, cough, fast heartbeat, fever, shortness of breath, or wheezing.
+Check with your doctor right away if you start having breathing problems, cough, fast heartbeat, or fever.
 These could be symptoms of a serious lung problem.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.